 Finding the Best Places to Retire Since 2006!

-Located between Santa Barbara and Los Angeles, the seductive seaside city of Ventura (officially San Buenaventura) is known for its clean beaches, nearly perfect climate and wide array of things to do.
+Between Santa Barbara and Los Angeles in Southern California, the seductive seaside city of Ventura (officially San Buenaventura) is known for its long, clean beaches and wide array of things to do.
 It also happens to have some of the state's best surfing waters.
-Throw in a little Beach Boys music and a bonfire it is the early-1960s all over again.
+Throw in a little Beach Boys music and a bonfire and suddenly it is the early-1960s all over again.

-Originally started as a Catholic mission in 1782, Ventura (population 110,000) was hemmed in by two rivers, thick forests, deep canyons and the sea, and it remained fairly isolated for years.
+Hemmed in by two rivers, thick forests, deep canyons and the sea, Ventura (population 110,000) started as a Catholic mission in 1782 but remained fairly isolated for years.
 More outsiders began to arrive after the Maricopa Highway was built in the 1930s, but growth really kicked in after 1959 when U.S. Highway 101 (the Ventura Freeway) connected Ventura to Los Angeles.

-The city is still growing, up by 18% in the last decade or two, attracting a diverse group of people.
-The cost of living is 58% above the national average, and the median home price is $525,000.
+The city has maintained its population during the last decade, attracting a diverse group of people.
+The cost of living is 76% above the national average, and the median home price is $825,000, reflecting a 6% decrease since last year.
 Residents lean to the left politically, and 42% of them are age 45 or better.
-Thirty-three percent have at least a college degree.
+Thirty-four percent have at least a four year college degree.
 The crime rate meets the national average.

-Ventura has a rich cultural scene and is home to hundreds of musicians and artists.
+Ventura has a rich cultural scene and is home to a bounty of musicians and artists.
 Musical venues are varied, from concert halls to cafes and churches.
-Theater and dance events are mounted by the Rubicon Theater Company, among many others.
+The Rubicon Theater Company and others present theater and dance performances.
 Art exhibits and galleries are found all across the city.
 There are spas, wineries, beach festivals, gardens, museums and outstanding restaurants.
 Five colleges have a campus here.

 All around the city the soil is rich and fertile, launching a tapestry of color and vegetation, while eucalyptus trees blanket the surrounding hills.
 And life carries on in that mellow California way.